LuxxxLucy/Active-Decision-Set-Induction/README.md

 1. __Interpretable decision set__ (TODO)
 2. __BETA__ (TODO)
-3. __Bayesian decision set__ in `bds.py`: adopted from the original code. fixes some bugs and compatibility issues.
+3. __Bayesian decision set__ in `BRS.py`: adopted from the original code. fixes some bugs and compatibility issues.
 4. __Scalable Bayesian Decision List__ (TODO)
 5. __RuleMatrix__ (sampling+SBDL)
 6. __CN2__ and __CN2SD__ in `cn2.py`: the famous CN2 sequential-covering algorithm.
 The CN2SD is a very useful variant (CN2 for subgroup discovery).

 Active approaches (bottom-up)
 1. __Submodular Pick Anchor__ algorithm in `sp_anchor.py`: first generate a local explanations for every instance, and then greedily pick a good local explanation sequentially for a wide coverage of instances.
 The original anchor implementation is adopted, which employs a top-down search(general-to-specific search with KL-LUCB algorithm).
 The code from the original author is only slightly modified, about the data preprocessing.
-(None of the core code is modified).
+(None of the core code is modified). __We remove the data encoder__ in the original code since an encoder, in our view, is part of the blackbox.
+We assume the blackbox takes the raw data.
 1. __CN2-Anchor__ in `cn2anchor.py`: a simple improve using separate-and-conquer scheme: pick a random instance, generate an anchor, remove the covered instances, and repeat till all instances are covered.
 We called it CN2-Anchor algorithm.
 It differs from the above Submodular pick on how to select the explanation: it does pick the best but only randomly.
 It takes much less time since generating a local explanation is not cheap and it does not have to compute every anchor.
 But the performance typically is not that different.

 Active approaches (top-down):